 Price Comparison

-Want to use Cloudflare Enterprise for just $5?
+Want to use Cloudflare Enterprise for just $10?

-If you buy Enterprise directly, you’ll pay thousands of dollars.
-However, FlyingPress CDN has no hidden costs, and its prices are more affordable compared to Pro/Business, KeyCDN, Rocket, and even BunnyCDN.
+However, FlyingPress CDN has no hidden costs and offers more affordable pricing than Pro/Business, KeyCDN, Rocket, and even BunnyCDN.

 It’s $5 per 100 GB of bandwidth per site.
 Web hosting companies typically offer tools that allow you to track the amount of bandwidth you’re using.
-Small to medium-sized sites usually use less than 100 GB of bandwidth per month.

-For example, FlyingPress CDN is more affordable than KeyCDN, as using KeyCDN for a website with 1 TB of bandwidth would cost almost $50 per month.
+For instance, FlyingPress CDN is more affordable than KeyCDN: a website with 1 TB of bandwidth would cost nearly $50 per month with KeyCDN.
+And the minimum usage fee is $4, with a minimum payment of $49.

 However, FlyingPress CDN costs $50 per month for a site with 1 TB of bandwidth, making it a relatively affordable option.
+It offers multiple enterprise features, making it a suitable alternative to Bunny/KeyCDN for any WordPress website.

-I wouldn’t recommend this option if you like to keep things your way.
+But I wouldn’t recommend this option if you like to keep things your way.
 Also, I don’t think you can buy the Enterprise CDN service at this price.

 Where Is FlyingCDN Lacking?

 When setting up FlyingPress and its CDN, you’ll immediately feel how minimalist it is… There aren’t that many options.
-When you’re used to other CDNs, it’s going to feel really simple.
+When you’re used to other CDNs, this will feel straightforward.
+Here are a few little annoyances…

-• A significant limitation is that you need FlyingPress to use it.
+- A significant limitation is that you need FlyingPress to use it.

-• The UI doesn’t provide as many details as other CDNs.
+- The UI doesn’t provide as many details as other CDNs.
 You see balance, bandwidth usage, and integration info.
 It would be beneficial to view metrics such as cache hit rates, visitor counts, IP addresses, WAF history, and platforms.

-• Lacks detailed documentation.
+- Lacks detailed documentation.

-My Final Thoughts For This FlyingCDN Review
+Lastly, My Thoughts On FlyingCDN

 So far, I am impressed with FlyingCDN.
 It is a solid choice for many users who prefer automated solutions without manual setup, but you must be a FlyingPress user to utilize it.
 Just add the domain, point it to the DNS record, and you’ll love it.